b3-exmo/b3-exmo.github.io/docs/index.md

 &nbsp;

 ### Who is this for?
+Primarily for my own catharsis.
 I don't really have a target audience.
 Truth be told, this began as an anxiety-driven preemptive response to a hypothetical conversation partner, who might demand that I back up my claims with sources.
 These notes eventually became a way for me to organize my own thoughts and dispositions.
 Today, they're more of a "letter to my past self."
 Not a satisfying answer for a target audience.

 So, I suppose this is meant for folks in the Mormonosphere who are "physically in, mentally out," as I had been at one point in time.
 If you're interested in finding sources for the not-so-wholesome things the LDS church has been a part of, then I expect you'll find some satisfying content here.